Skip to Content

 The German battleships the Bismarck and Admiral Scheer were often referred to as he.

-Captain Ernst Lindemann was captain of the Bismarck and referred to the ship as he.
+Captain Ernst Lindemann was captain of the Bismarck and referred his ship as he.
 He said that this was because of the great power of the ship.

 More Ships Are Named After Women Than Men

-It is true that there are many ships named after men, but there are far more named after women.
+There are indeed many ships named after men, but there are far more named after women.

-Take the modern Cunard fleet for example.
-Cunard have 3 ships called the Queen Victoria, Queen Mary 2, and Queen Elizabeth.
+Take the modern Cunard fleet, for example.
+Cunard has four ships called the Queen Victoria, Queen Mary 2, Queen Elizabeth and their new ship, Queen Anne.

 Queen Mary in Long Beach